wowselim/gimbap/README.md

 # gimbap [![Build Status](https://travis-ci.org/wowselim/gimbap.svg?branch=master)](https://travis-ci.org/wowselim/gimbap)

 Disk-backed binary storage that supports all CRUD operations.
-Optional cloud extensions are available.
+Optional cloud extensions for aliyun-oss or s3 are available.
+All s3 compatible object stores should be supported with the latter.

 ## Using gimbap